 Alternatively, head to Wattamolla picnic area in Royal National Park.
 With loads of options to keep everyone happy, this is a popular place to base yourself while you’re exploring the park.
 The calm waters of the lagoon are perfect for snorkelling and swimming.
 Unpack your picnic basket under the shade of the cabbage tree palms and do some serious unwinding, or head to the beach for a spot of fishing.

 Bradley’s Head Amphitheatre

 Photo credit: Destination New South Wales

-Situated in the beautiful Sydney Harbour National Park peninsula on the lower north shore, the picturesque Bradleys Head Amphitheatre offers panoramic views of Sydney Harbour, the Sydney Opera House and the Sydney Harbour Bridge.
+Situated on the beautiful Sydney Harbour National Park peninsula on the lower north shore, the picturesque Bradleys Head Amphitheatre offers panoramic views of Sydney Harbour, the Sydney Opera House and the Sydney Harbour Bridge.
 Other than offering amazing views, Bradleys Head Amphitheatre is a much-loved picnic area.
-After lunch, wander out to the old stone jetty for some fishing, or set off on one of Bradleys Head’s beautiful bushwalks.
+After lunch, wander out to the old stone jetty for some fishing, or set off on one of Bradleys Head’s beautiful bush walks.

 Note: Autumn season in Australia is from March – May.